thiagosouza-ciandt/workshop-anthropic-agentic/customer-support-agent/README.md

 **Model Context Protocol (MCP)** is an open standard for connecting AI agents to external data sources without writing custom integrations for each one.

 In this project, an MCP filesystem server exposes the `docs/` folder as a Docker container.
-When the customer asks about rates, fees, or policies, the agent calls `search_docs` and returns accurate, sourced information.
+When the customer asks about rates, fees, or policies, the Coordinator calls `search_docs` and returns accurate, sourced information.

 ### Documents